dvdsmr/QuantFinance/README.md

 ![Call](Plots/priceSurface.png) |  ![Put](Plots/priceSurfacePut.png)

-The repository contains tools to simulate modern stochastic models for stock movements.
+The repository contains tools to simulate stochastic processes modelling stock prices.
 The example plot below shows three paths of a Heston model, used to to model stock prices with a stochastic volatility process.

 ![Heston model paths.](Plots/stockPath.png)